2sic/dnn-theme-2shine-bs5/readme.md

 1. Default - Floating content on background, full-width sticky-header
 2. Fullscreen - Modules can use the full width to set backgrounds
 3. Centered - Content and Menu are max-width, background to right and left
-4. Box with Navigation "Centered-Submenu" - Paged/floating content with submenu to the left
+4. Centered-Submenu - Paged/floating content with submenu to the left
-5. Wide "Float-WideHeader" - Paged/floating content with wide header
+5. Float-WideHeader - Paged/floating content with wide header

 evtl.
 "Float-FullHeader"